-The publishing platform that the nonprofit Banyan Project Inc. will provide to affiliated community-level news co-ops is tailored to Banyan’s multifaceted model — and it is far more robust than community-level news efforts can be expected to develop for themselves.
+The publishing platform that the nonprofit Banyan Project Inc. has developed for affiliated community-level news co-ops is tailored to Banyan’s multifaceted model — and it is far more robust than community-level news efforts can be expected to develop for themselves.

 The platform includes six crucial components, some of which arise from the tools Banyan is developing, some from Largo, and some from NationBuilder:

 - CMS/Publishing: The platform brings together news, features and other information — text, still photography, audio, video and data display — into a seamless news presentation.
 In Banyan’s model, affiliated co-ops offer readers a variety of ways to read a co-op’s journalism in addition to going directly to its home page, with options from once-daily emails of headlines to RSS to email alerts.

 - Collaborative Journalism: Easy-to-use collaborative journalism tools are crucial to co-ops’ success.
 They offer readers an array of possible responses: 1) click a box to say whether the story was helpful; 2) send the editors a direct message with suggestions, corrections or information for further stories, 3) post a comment about the story; 4) join an issue forum on the topic that the story advances, if only to read what others are saying; 5) invite other people to the issue forum; 6) start a discussion group if none on the issue exists; or 7) submit an article, images, audio or video for publication.
 These tools, along with analytics, are designed to provide a high volume of reliable and useful feedback to editors of affiliated news co-ops.
 The software also offers readers a chance to flag stories as offensive to the Banyan value proposition of relevance, respect and trustworthiness.